KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

+- Changes the default value for escaping wp shortcodes to true.
+Can't see why anyone would want this any other way by default.
+- Prevents shortcodes from rendering in the copy button

 = 1.27.4 - 2025-06-20 =
 - Prevents wp_texturize from affecting copied code snippets.
 You will see a block update for this change as I had to wrap the code in a pre tag.